Fingerprinting Image-to-Image Generative Adversarial Networks: High-resolution Facial Images of CFP-*

-In our experiments, we evaluate the performance of our proposed method by verifying whether the generated fingerprints satisfy the \textit{uniqueness}, \textit{robustness}, and \textit{stealthiness} properties.
-Here, we present the high-resolution of GAN output in suffering various degradations, including additive noises, model compression, and corruptions with common image transformations.
+In our experiments, we evaluate the performance of our proposed method by verifying whether the generated fingerprints satisfy the \textit{functionality-preserving}, \textit{unremovability}, and \textit{stealthiness} properties.
+Here, we present the high-resolution of GAN outputs of \texttt{CFP-*} in suffering various degradation, including model compression and corruptions with common image transformations.